Cadillac Eldorado: 1959–1960 Eldorado Brougham

-For model years 1959 and 1960, the Eldorado Brougham became longer, lower and wider.
+For the 1959 and 1960 model years, the Eldorado Brougham became longer, lower, and wider.
 The Brougham featured narrow taillights integrated into low tailfins; an angular rear roofline with rear ventiplanes that contrasted to the rounded roofline; and the dual rocket-like taillights and tall fins of the standard 1959 models.
 Front and rear bumper assemblies were shared with the standard Cadillacs.

-Designed in-house, Cadillac contracted with Pininfarina of Turin, Italy for the manufacture of the low-volume model.
+Designed in-house, Cadillac contracted with Pinin Farina of Turin, Italy for the manufacture of the low-volume model.
 The Eldorado Broughams were among the first Cadillacs to be hand-built in Italy; concept cars were also hand built as needed.
-Cadillac chassis were sent by boat to the port of Savona, Italy where they were then delivered to the factory in Turin at Grugliasco, mated with the body and sent back to Detroit by boat.
+Cadillac chassis were sent by boat to the port of Savona, Italy, where they were then delivered to the factory in Turin at Grugliasco, mated with the body, and sent back to Detroit by boat.